j-max/j-max.github.io/_posts/2020-08-13-costvloss.md

 The loss function measures how well you are doing on a **single training example**.

-The cost funciton measures how well you are doing on the **entire training set**.
+The cost function measures how well you are doing on the **entire training set**.